1amSuraj/SmartPark/README.md

 > ⚠️ **IMPORTANT NOTE**

-🧑‍✈️ This website is **intended to be used only by the parking gatekeeper**.
+🧑‍✈️ This website is **intended to be used only by the parking management**.

 🚗 Drivers **do not interact with the system directly**.
 There is **no user-facing interface or login** for drivers.